hubertgrzeskowiak/panity/README.txt

+Warning: This software underlies heavy development and is not yet usable in any form!

 Panity is a workflow model and level editor for Panda3D that tries to bring proven ideas from Unity3D to the open source world.
 Unity3D is a great game engine with integrated editor and a very